 When flag Y is displayed with one sound before or with the warning signal, competitors shall wear personal flotation devices, except briefly while changing or adjusting clothing or personal equipment.
+When flag Y is displayed ashore, this rule applies at all times while afloat.
 Wet suits and dry suits are not personal flotation devices.